Frequently Asked Questions

 - Slower than normal reactions; be careful if driving

-All these reactions are normal and will go away on their own.
+Please do not be alarmed about these effects; they are temporary, quite normal and will go away on their own.
 If you do not experience any of the above, it does not mean that your treatment was any less effective.

-If you are concerned about any reactions that you experience following a treatment or have any other questions, please do call me on 07912 951763 or email email@example.com
+If you are concerned about any reactions that you experience following a treatment, or have any other questions, please do call or text me on 07912 951763 or email firstname.lastname@example.org

 What is Nerve Reflexology?